datalad-handbook/book/docs/basics/101-105-install.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Surprised you turn to your fellow student and wonder about how fast the dataset was cloned.
+Surprised you turn to your fellow student and wonder about how fast the dataset was installed.
 Should a download of that many ``.mp3`` files not take much more time?

 Here you can see another import feature of DataLad datasets and the :command:`datalad clone` command:
-Upon cloning a DataLad dataset, DataLad retrieves only small files (for example text files or markdown files) and (small) metadata information about the dataset.
+Upon installation of a DataLad dataset, DataLad retrieves only small files (for example text files or markdown files) and (small) metadata information about the dataset.
 It does not, however, download any large files (yet).
-The metadata exposes the dataset's file hierarchy for exploration (note how you are able to list the dataset contents with ``ls``), and downloading only this metadata speeds up cloning of a DataLad dataset of many TB in size to a few seconds.
-Just now, after cloning, the dataset is small in size:
+The metadata exposes the dataset's file hierarchy for exploration (note how you are able to list the dataset contents with ``ls``), and downloading only this metadata speeds up the installation of a DataLad dataset of many TB in size to a few seconds.
+Just now, after installing, the dataset is small in size:

 .. runrecord:: _examples/DL-101-105-105